 Towards year 8, they level out and aren’t that different.
 This is because the pre-budget chart on the left-hand side still shows that you can claim the plant and equipment.
-Whereas the chart on the right-hand side shows how you can only claim the building allowance moving forward.
+The chart on the right-hand side shows how you can only claim the building allowance moving forward.

-The key takeaway from this is: That the depreciation allowances on a second-hand property built after 1987 are affected most in the first five years.
+The key takeaway is that the depreciation allowances on a second-hand property built after 1987 are affected most in the first five years.
 After that – there’s not much difference.

 An investor buys a residential house or unit for $850,000 built before 1987 – that hasn’t been renovated.

 My final thoughts on the new depreciation rules apply

 I agree that the constant revaluing of plant & equipment items on very old properties made no sense and needed refinement.